What is EVOLVE?

 - Expertise regarding disability laws and the accommodation process.

-- Study skills and learning style assessments and individualized assistance with implementing study strategies and compensatory techniques that are tailored to each student’s strengths and limitations.
+- Study skills training, learning style assessments, and individualized assistance with implementing study strategies and compensatory techniques that are tailored to each student’s strengths and limitations.

-In order to use our services, the first step you should take is to let us know you are here or will be soon.
 Each semester screening is provided to all incoming students.
-If you have a preexisting diagnosis, contact our office and arrange an interview with Brian Russell, 974-1250.
+If a student has a preexisting diagnosis, contact our office and arrange an interview with our learning specialist.
 During that meeting, your educational background will be discussed and your diagnostic documentation will be reviewed.

-Student-athletes enrolled at the University who suspect they may have a disability should contact Brian Russell, 974-1250.
+Student-athletes enrolled at the University who suspect they may have a disability should contact Megan Anderdson, 974-1250.
 An initial screening and interview will be conducted to determine if deficiencies exist.
 If additional testing is needed, students will be referred for a complete assessment.
 If the results indicate a disability, the necessary interventions and accommodations will be provided as determined by the University’s Office of Disability Services.